Balancing Privacy and Performance for Private Federated Learning Algorithms: DP Federated Learning Algorithm

+DP-FedAvg~\cite{mcmahan2017learning} is the DP version of popular FedAvg for solving \eqref{eqn:Problem} with formal privacy guarantees.
+In each communication round $t=0,\ldots, T-1$, all the $N$ clients in parallel update the global model parameters $x_t$ based on their local progress with the DP mask $\Delta_t^{(i)}$.
+Here, all $\Delta_t^{(i)}$ are communicated by the all-to-all communication primitive and are defined by:

-To solve \eqref{eqn:Problem} with formal privacy guarantees, we consider the DP version of the popular FedAvg algorithm (DP-FedAvg)~\cite{mcmahan2017learning}.
-For non-DP FedAvg, in each communication round $t=0,\ldots, T-1$, in parallel, all the $N$ clients update their local model parameters $x_{t,j}^{(i)}$ by running $\tau$ stochastic gradient descent steps based on their local data and the current global model parameters $x_t$.
-Then, all clients update the global model parameters $x_{t+1}$ by communicating their updates $\Delta^{(i)}_t= x_{t,\tau}^{(i)} - x_t$ using all-to-all communication primitive.
-Making FedAvg differentially private requires two modifications~\cite{abadi2016deep,dwork2014algorithmic}.
-Firstly, in each communication round, all clients clip their update to have a maximum Euclidean norm of $C$, which bounds the influence of each client on the global update.
-Secondly, independent Gaussian noise with zero mean and variance $\sigma^2$ that depends on the DP parameters $\epsilon, \delta$ and the number of communication rounds $T$ is added to this clipped update to ensure that the impact of each individual (clipped) update is properly masked.
-We provide a visualization of this procedure in Fig.~\ref{fig:fl_dp} and the full pseudocode of DP-FedAvg is provided in Algorithm~\ref{my_algorithm}.
-Next, we proceed with the convergence analysis of this method.
+where $x^{(i)}_{t,\tau}$ is the local model parameter of client $i$ from running $\tau$ stochastic gradient descent steps based on their local data and the current global model parameters $x_t$.
+This DP-masked local progress $\Delta_t^{(i)}$ guarantees local DP by two following steps~\cite{abadi2016deep,dwork2014algorithmic}: (1) all clients clip their local progress $x^{(i)}_{t,\tau} - x_t$ with the clipping threshold $C>0$ which bounds the influence of each client on the global update, and (2) each clipped progress is perturbed by independent Gaussian noise with zero mean and variance $\sigma^2$ that depends on the DP parameters $\epsilon, \delta$ and the number of communication rounds $T$.
+We provide the visualization of this DP-masking procedure in Fig.~\ref{fig:fl_dp}, and the full description of DP-FedAvg in Algorithm~\ref{my_algorithm}.
+However, since FedAvg reaches incorrect stationary points~\cite{pathak2020fedsplit}, we rather consider the DP version of ScaffNew~\cite{mishchenko2022proxskip} that eliminates this issue by adding an extra drift/shift to the local gradient.